Environmentally-induced chaos: Extreme-mass-ratio systems of rotating black holes in astrophysical environments: Geodesic motion

-There are two remaining geodesics for $r$ and $\theta$ which, in general, are still second-order coupled differential equations.
+There are two remaining geodesics for $r$ and $\theta$ which, in general, form a second-order dynamical system of coupled differential equations.
 Nevertheless, test particles in geodesic motion provide a third constant of motion, i.e., the conservation of their rest mass, or equivalently their four-velocity $g_{\lambda\nu}\dot{x}^\lambda\dot{x}^\nu=-1$.
 This leads to a constraint equation

 with $V_\text{eff}$ a potential of the form

 Equation \eqref{constraint_equation} characterizes bound geodesic motion, through the potential $V_\text{eff}$.
 In turn, when $V_\text{eff}=0$ a curve appears (under a choice of $\theta\in[0,\pi]$); the curve of zero velocity (CZV), where the $r$ and $\theta$ momenta are bound to be null there, i.e., $\dot{r}=\dot{\theta}=0$.